LintlyCI/Lintly-Docs/docs/index.md

-# Lintly CI
+# Lintly

-Welcome to the Lintly CI documentation!
+Welcome to the Lintly documentation!